 A perilous plague & menacing risk

-By Robert Jackson and Frederick Newton
+By Robert Jackson and Fred Newton

 Robert Jackson and Frederick Newton discuss viral vermin, contamination risks, and public health dangers.